klia22/desert-well/README.md

 Because the MITM filter only uses the low 22 bits, false positives are possible.
 Therefore we validate every candidate against the full 32‑bit corner sets:

-- For SW, NE, NW we use dense bit‑sets) – a single bit test confirms membership in O(1).
+- For SW, NE, NW we use dense bit‑sets – a single bit test confirms membership in 1 single cache operation.
 - For SE we use a compact bucketed index (`seBucketStart`/`seBucketCount`) that stores the full SE values grouped by their low‑22 bits, enabling fast enumeration without a second giant bit‑set.

 Only if all four full‑bit checks pass do we count a candidate as a valid solution.